Is pain in your upper body holding you back from getting the strong legs needed to be a better wrestler??

 Manta Ray

-While the SSB is not common in most gyms, the Manta Ray is an acceptable alternative (and inexpensive- I just did a quick Google search and found it for under $40)
+Unfortunately the SSB is not common in most gyms.
+However, the Manta Ray is an acceptable alternative (and they’re inexpensive).

-Notice how using the Manta Ray helps keep the bar high on my back, which ultimately leads to a pain free squatting experience (as far as the shoulders, elbows, and wrists go):
+Notice how using the Manta Ray helps keep the bar high on my back.
+This ultimately leads to a pain free squatting experience (as far as the shoulders, elbows, and wrists go).

-The damage from squatting with a straight bar is done as it slowly gets lower on your back, thereby putting the joints in your arms into more extreme ranges of motion.
+The damage from squatting with a straight bar is done as it gets lower on your back.
+This puts the joints in your arms into more extreme ranges of motion.

-Again, take a look at the picture of the guys squatting above to see what I mean.
+Again, take a look at the picture of the guy squatting above to see what I mean.

-Now compare it to this video of a submission hold:
+Now compare it to the video of this submission.

 Look at how similar the Americana is to the position of your arms when holding a bar on your back when squatting.
-Notice how in the video the man says as the lock moves lower the pressure increases…the same way things happen when the squat slides down your back.
+Notice how in the video the man says that as the lock moves lower the pressure increases.
+The same way things happen when the bar slides down your back.

-So to sum up, both the SSB and the Manta Ray do a great job of locking the bar high on your back to prevent unnecessary torque on your shoulders, elbows, and/or wrists.
+To summarize, both the SSB and the Manta Ray do a great job of locking the bar high on your back.
+This prevents unnecessary strain on your shoulders, elbows, and/or wrists.

 2. Change How You Position The Bar